By Kevin McNeish updated on 07/09/2015

 Creating New Entities

 Unlike most other Swift classes, you don't create an instance of a Core Data entity directly.
 To create a new Core Data entity, you call the insertNewObjectForEntityForName: inManagedObjectContext: method of the NSEntityDescription class as shown in the example in Figure 8.

 |Figure 8 - Creating a new ReviewEntity object|

-In this message call, you pass the class of the entity you want to create, as well as a reference to the object context with which the new entity is to be associated.
+In this code, you pass the class of the entity you want to create, as well as a reference to the object context the new entity is to be associated with.

 Deleting a Core Data entity is pretty straightforward.
-All you have to do is send the object context a deleteObject: message, passing the entity to be deleted as shown in Figure 9.
+All you have to do is call the object context's a deleteObject: method, passing the entity to be deleted as shown in Figure 9.